layer5io/layer5-academy/README.md

 ### 3. Configure Your Organization Directories

-The Academy platform uses an **Organization UID** to keep content separate and secure.
+The Academy platform uses an **Organization ID** to keep content separate and secure.
 You must get this ID from the Layer5 CLoud before proceeding.

 Once you have your UID, rename the placeholder directories: